Lab-Chiesa/Integrated_miRNomics_and_Lipidomics/README.md

 Contains a Python library of common functions called by other programs.

+**/miRNA_targets**

+Contains TargetScan mRNA predictions of miRNAs discussed in the paper, keyword-based GeneCards gene lists, and results about miRNA to mRNA predictions.

 **/reconciler**

 Contails reconciler.py, the main program that does the correlations.
 Extensive description of its design is contained in the paper’s Supplementary Materials and Methods.